nodeshake/NLP-POSPair-Refined/CONTRIBUTING.md

 ### Our Responsibilities

-Project maintainers are responsible fo
+Project maintainers are responsible for clarifying the standards of acceptable behav